Jess-Vannatter/Education_Group_Project-/README.md

-# Education_Group_Project-
+# Education_Group_Project
-Group Project

 ## Selected Topic
 The project will focus will focus on the education realm, specifically mathematics achievement.
 Two of the three members are currently classroom teachers and are passionate about student learning.

 ### Data Source
+Initially, we hoped to explore data from the National Assessment of Educational Progress (NAEP).
+After exploring the website, it became clear we were more interested in individual student data which was not readily accessible.
 We chose to use a "fictional" dataset due to the ethical and legal concerns about using real student data.
 The data was generated from the following website (http://roycekimmons.com/tools/generated_data/exams).
+This data set includes scores from three exams and a variety of personal, social, and economic factors that have interaction effects upon them.

 ### Question
 What factors best predict mathematics achievement?

-## Tools
-PostgreSQL
+## Technologies, Languages, Tools, & Algorithms
+* Python
+* SQL

-Jupyter Notebook
+* Jupyter Lab/ Notebook
+* PostgreSQL/ PGAdmin
+* Google Docs -QuickDB
+* Google Slides

 ## The Plan
 Supervised Machine Learning (logistic)